yft22/sec-gate-oidc/docs/5-running-and-testing.md

     see onelogin [kick-start](../idps/docs/onelogin-kickstart.html)

-They are many other openid-connect authorities such as [forgerock](https://developer.forgerock.com) that proposes free developer accounts.
+They are many other openid-connect authorities that proposes free developer accounts.
 Unfortunately we did not find application registration as intuitive as on github or onelogin.

 ## JWT